 Last, wrap a green pipe cleaner around a pen to create a curly “vine.”
 This is a great motor skill activity for young children!

-There you have it: a simple and classic pumpkin craft that you can easily make at home with your kids this fall.
+There you have it: a simple and classic pumpkin paper bag craft that you can easily make at home with your kids this fall.
 We hope that you enjoy creating this craft with your children this season.
 Even more, we hope you enjoy creating special memories that come from simple things like enjoying some craft time together!
 If you make this craft, be sure to share it with us—here or in our Facebook community!

 Want more pumpkin fun?